Employee Engagement Program Goals

 Think about it like this: if you were to join a fitness studio to improve your health, you probably wouldn't lock yourself into a year-long membership right away.
 Fitness studios and gyms assume this.
 That's why they provide flexible options such as day or month passes; for those commitment-shy people who prefer testing services before investing a large sum of money.
 They know people want to gauge the "worth" of the service before making a maximum investment.

-Similarly—when it comes to investing in the health and well-being of your organization—it's reasonable to establish and determine the ROI or merit of an investment before committing the maximum amount of time and money.
+Similarly — when it comes to investing in an engagement program — it's reasonable to establish the potential ROI before committing the maximum amount of time and money.

 An important industry benchmark is found in the 2016 Society for Human Resource Management and Globoforce Employee Recognition Survey.